+- material handling;

 - water and energy conservation;

-- waste minimization and recycling;

 - equipment inspection and maintenance;

 - purchasing and storage; and

 - process monitoring.

 Improving eco-efficiency through good housekeeping requires involvement from everyone working in the facility.
 This ensures that all employees understand the role they play, and may require some basic training to raise their awareness.
 The key messages to promote are that wherever there is waste there is wasted money, and that their actions bear directly on the environment.
+Material Handling manufacturing and printing processes are highlighted below.
+Such measures not only increase production efficiency, but also reduce energy, water and chemical use and minimize the generation of waste.